UrbanAnalyst/dodgr/README.md

 a network dispersal model from a set of origin points and associated densities, and a user-specified dispersal model.

+Fourth and finally, `dodgr` implements highly realistic and fully-customisable profiles for routing through street networks with various modes of transport.
+Routing can include such factors as waiting times at traffic lights, delays for turning across oncoming traffic, and the effects of elevation on both cyclists and pedestrians.

 ## Installation

 You can install `dodgr` with: